Explains when a provider of childcare, play or activities for children does not need to or is not required to register with Care Inspectorate Wales.

 Caring for their own child, their foster child, a child they have parental responsibility for, or a child they live with

-The person is not eligible to register as a child minder to care for their own child, their foster child, a child they have parental responsibility for or a child they live with.
+The person is not required to register as a child minder to care for their own child, their foster child, a child they have parental responsibility for or a child they live with.

 Nannies and Au Pairs

-If a person is directly employed by the parents of up to two families to care for their children, and care is provided in the home of either of the families, they are not eligible to register as a child minder or day care provider.
+If a person is directly employed by the parents of up to two families to care for their children, and care is provided in the home of either of the families, the nanny or au pair is not required to register as a child minder or day care provider.
+There is the Childcare at Home Voluntary Approval Scheme, sometimes referred to as the “Nanny Scheme”, which nannies and au pairs that meet the criteria can join.

 Evening and Overnight Care